JJ/hoborg/text/text.md

 couldn't.
 These palefaces were too rebellious for their own good, they just liked to spend their days shooting squirrels and drinking.
 And fucking their sisters, I tell you.
-Many of them couldn't read just because they couldn't.
+Many of them couldn't read just because they hadn't enough in their heads to be able to join the lines to form a letter.

 Yes, I know, Duke, it's an all-races republic.
 But including them does not mean I have to *like* them, right?
 I could have liked this one, though, if only she'd had a nicer and bigger chest.

 "You want to earn a few pesos, girlie?"
 I asked her.
-If she showed around maybe we could check her for the revue.
+If she came around maybe we could check her for the revue.
 After seen her naked, we could either do her or hire her.
 Not that I would have the chance of either, but I could at least check her out thoroughly.
 And besides, she didn't know squat, so I could play the part.
 If was not as if Vince was going to tell her.
 Besides, she had opened her eyes and was smiling broadly; we had her on the hook.

+"So, do you have a name to go with those beautiful eyes?"
+I asked yer.
+Vince just continued checking her out.

+"Tracy."
+She said while he blinked.
+Yay, we had her on the hook.
+Or the other way round.

+*revise*

 Gringo up, gringo down
 ------------------------------